 What Are the Benefits of Surgical Orthodontics?

-- Better bite function and chewing ability
+- Improved bite function and chewing ability

-- Improved facial balance and symmetry
+- Better facial balance and symmetry

 - Relief from jaw strain or discomfort

-- Enhanced speech in some cases
+- Improved speech in some cases

-- Long-term stability of results
+- Long-term stability of orthodontic results

 Is Surgical Orthodontics Safe?